Seattle Pedestrian Accident Lawyers

 • UM/UIM Insurance If your pedestrian accident was a hit-and-run accident, or if the responsible driver is uninsured or underinsured, you may be able to recover compensation under the Uninsured Motorist/Underinsured Motorist (UM/UIM) coverage in your own insurance policy or an insurance policy of a member of your household.

-• Crime victims coverage and L&I coverage is also available in some limited situations.
+• Crime victims coverage and L&I coverage are also available in some limited situations.

 To summarize, depending on insurance policy coverage, you may be able to receive compensation for pedestrian accident injuries under: